Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 When this is not for you

-Do not use it on a growth that bleeds without trauma, is growing quickly, has changed shape or color, has an asymmetric or uneven border, has more than one color (brown plus black, brown plus red), is itching persistently, or simply does not look like your other growths.
-Do not use it on the eyelid or inside the orbital rim.
-Do not use it during pregnancy without checking with your doctor.
+The 6-in-1 Plasma Pen is for seborrheic keratoses you are confident in, away from the eyelid and the eye.
+Do not use it on a growth that bleeds without trauma, is growing quickly, has changed shape or color, has an asymmetric or uneven border, has more than one color (brown plus black, brown plus red), or is itching persistently.
+Do not use it on the eyelid or inside the orbital rim, and do not use it during pregnancy without checking with your doctor.
+For any growth you are unsure about, see a dermatologist.
+The at-home option is for the seborrheic keratosis you already know.

 FAQ